-This suggests that while localised TN concentrations do indicate a farm-related effect (on a small spatial scale), natural variability appears to explain larger fluctuations of TN in the wider area.
-The observed variability has potential to mask smaller increases in TN concentrations recorded around the farm.
-Because TN only exceeded the WQS in a single sample, a second-step WQS threshold has not been determined for this nutrient (see Knight et al. 2016).
+While the farm undoubtedly has localised effects on TN concentrations such as those observed in the fine-scale March sampling (Figure 11), natural variability appears to explain larger fluctuations of TN in the wider area, often exceeding increases in TN attributable to the farm.
+This has potential to mask smaller increases in TN concentrations around the farm.
+Because TN exceeded the WQS on only two isolated incidences (and only at the NF-ref), a second-step WQS threshold has not been determined for this nutrient (see Knight et al. 2016).